-D. To avoid delays in processing requests for access to SGI, the requestor should review all submitted materials for completeness and accuracy (including legibility) before submitting them to the NRC.
-The NRC will return incomplete packages to the sender without processing.

-E. Based on an evaluation of the information submitted under paragraphs C.3) or C.4) above, as applicable, the NRC staff will determine within 10 days of receipt of the written access request whether:

-There is a reasonable basis to believe the petitioner is likely to establish standing to participate in this NRC proceeding; and

-2) The requestor has established a legitimate need for access to SUNSI or need to know the SGI requested.
+- D. To avoid delays in processing requests for access to SGI, the requestor should review all submitted materials for completeness and accuracy (including legibility) before submitting them to the NRC.
+The NRC will return incomplete packages to the sender without processing. - E. Based on an evaluation of the information submitted under paragraphs C.(3) or C.(4) above, as applicable, the NRC staff will determine within 10 days of receipt of the request whether: - (1) There is a reasonable basis to believe the petitioner is likely to establish standing to participate in this NRC proceeding; and - (2) The requestor has established a legitimate need for access to SUNSI or need to know the SGI requested.

-F. For requests for access to SUNSI, if the NRC staff determines that the requestor satisfies both E.1) and E.2) above, the NRC staff will notify the requestor in writing that access to SUNSI has been granted.
+- F. For requests for access to SUNSI, if the NRC staff determines that the requestor satisfies both E.(1) and E.(2) above, the NRC staff will notify the requestor in writing that access to SUNSI has been granted.
 The written notification will contain instructions on how the requestor may obtain copies of the requested documents, and any other conditions that may apply to access to those documents.
-These conditions may include, but not be limited to, the signing of a Non-Disclosure Agreement or Affidavit, or Protective Order8 setting forth terms and conditions to prevent the unauthorized or inadvertent disclosure of SUNSI by each individual who will be granted access to SUNSI.
+These conditions may include, but are not limited to, the signing of a Non-Disclosure Agreement or Affidavit, or Protective Order7 setting forth terms and conditions to prevent the unauthorized or inadvertent disclosure of SUNSI by each individual who will be granted access to SUNSI. - G. For requests for access to SGI, if the NRC staff determines that the requestor has satisfied both E.(1) and E.(2) above, the Office of Administration will then determine, based upon completion of the background check, whether the proposed recipient is trustworthy and reliable, as required for access to SGI by 10 CFR 73.22(b).
+If the Office of Administration determines that the individual or individuals are trustworthy and reliable, the NRC will promptly notify the requestor in writing.
+The notification will provide the names of approved individuals as well as the conditions under which the SGI will be provided.
+Those conditions may include, but not be limited to, the signing of a Non-Disclosure Agreement or Affidavit, or Protective Order8 by each individual who will be granted access to SGI. - H. Release and Storage of SGI.
+Prior to providing SGI to the requestor, the NRC staff will conduct (as necessary) an inspection to confirm that the recipient's information protection system is sufficient to satisfy the requirements of 10 CFR 73.22.
+Alternatively, recipients may opt to view SGI at an approved SGI storage location rather than establish their own SGI protection program to meet SGI protection requirements.

-8 Any motion for Protective Order or draft Non-Disclosure Affidavit or Agreement for SUNSI must be filed with the presiding officer or the Chief Administrative Judge if the presiding officer has not yet been designated, within 30 days of the deadline for the receipt of the written access request.
+7 Any motion for Protective Order or draft Non-Disclosure Affidavit or Agreement for SUNSI must be filed with the presiding officer or the Chief Administrative Judge if the presiding officer has not yet been designated, within 30 days of the deadline for the receipt of the written access request.